-In addition to wary of pop-ups and banners that can lead to malicious websites, it is important to protect your device before adware becomes a threat.
-In cases where Adware has already assigned your device, an antivirus program is recommended for a secure uninstall.
+In addition to being wary of pop-ups and banners that can lead to malicious websites, it is important to protect your device before it becomes a threat.
+In cases where Adware has already assign your device, an antivirus program is recommend for a secure uninstall.
 There are many free tools to remove adware from your device.
 However, they are not all safe and viable options.

 Protection against adware and spyware is recommended.
 It’s a way to help protect your computer and personal identity information from cyber criminals and hackers.
 When detecting malicious programs, the RAM Anti-virus program scans the memory and disk drives of the computer.
-If adware or other malware is detected, these files are cleaned, deleted, or quarantined until the user can decide what to do with them.
+If adware or other malware is detect, these files are clean, delete, or quarantined until the user can decide what to do with them.

 Tips for avoiding adware:

 - Read the software license agreements and privacy statements.
-Invest 10 minutes and find out how your information can be collected by the software.
+Invest 10 minutes and find out how your information can be collect by the software.
 This can avoid costly problems later.

 - Beware of flickering ads.